KrakenIsHere/The-Vineheart-Realm/4. Assets/Books/2024/Dungeon Master's Guide.md

 ![Expectations](https://media.dndbeyond.com/compendium-images/dmg/Bk0e1TBRN0uPvprV/00-005.game-expectations-sheet.jpg)
 [Downloadable PDF](https://media.dndbeyond.com/compendium-images/free-rules/dmg/game-expectations-sheet.pdf)

-Using the Game Expectations Sheet
+> [!Note] Using the Game Expectations Sheet
+>

-The [Game Expectations](https://www.dndbeyond.com/sources/dnd/dmg-2024/the-basics#GameExpectationsSheet) tracking sheet is a tool you can use to set expectations at the start of a game and ensure the game is fun for everyone.
+> The [Game Expectations](https://www.dndbeyond.com/sources/dnd/dmg-2024/the-basics#GameExpectationsSheet) tracking sheet is a tool you can use to set expectations at the start of a game and ensure the game is fun for everyone.
+>

-Before distributing the sheet to players, fill in the two topmost boxes:
+> Before distributing the sheet to players, fill in the two topmost boxes:
+>

-**Game Theme and Flavor.** In this box, broadly describe the direction you envision for your game.
+> **Game Theme and Flavor.** In this box, broadly describe the direction you envision for your game.
 See the “Setting Expectations” section for the kinds of information to include here.
+>

-**Potentially Sensitive Elements.** If you know that some elements of the game might run up against some players’ limits, list those elements in this box.
+> **Potentially Sensitive Elements.** If you know that some elements of the game might run up against some players’ limits, list those elements in this box.
 See the “Hard and Soft Limits” section for examples.
+>

-Once the above information is added, give a copy of the sheet to each player.
+> Once the above information is added, give a copy of the sheet to each player.
 Players can fill out their sheets anonymously, but ask each of them to add the following information:
+>

-**Limits.** Using an **X** for a hard limit or a question mark for a soft limit, indicate any potentially sensitive elements that are problematic.
+> **Limits.** Using an **X** for a hard limit or a question mark for a soft limit, indicate any potentially sensitive elements that are problematic.
 Add any other elements to avoid.
+>

-**Hopes, Expectations, and Concerns.** In the last two boxes, share any hopes and expectations for the game, and list any concerns about behavior at the table.
+> **Hopes, Expectations, and Concerns.** In the last two boxes, share any hopes and expectations for the game, and list any concerns about behavior at the table.
+>

-Collect all the sheets, and gather your players’ limits into a separate, anonymous document the whole group can access.
+> Collect all the sheets, and gather your players’ limits into a separate, anonymous document the whole group can access.

 #### Hard and Soft Limits
 [LINK](https://www.dndbeyond.com/sources/dnd/dmg-2024/the-basics#HardandSoftLimits)